 Education Is The Key

-Creating inclusive workplaces, public accommodations, schools and social service/health facilities is critical to the Center’s vision of a Sacramento in which LGBT people are universally respected and affirmed.
+Creating inclusive workplaces, public accommodations, schools, and social service/health facilities is critical to the Center’s vision of a Sacramento in which LGBTQ people are universally respected and affirmed.
 For service providers and community-based organizations, the Center also offers Applied Suicide Intervention Skills Training (ASIST) due to the prevalence of suicide in LGBTQ youth.

 For an optimum experience, certain trainings are actually collaborations with community partners to ensure content is developed and presented by by the best knowledge base possible.